 Evelyn Baker Award

+Nominations should also include an indication that the nominee has broad support within their department.
+Additional comments from departmental and other colleagues are welcome.
 The citation which should be of 1000 words or fewer, should explain how the nominee demonstrates outstanding competence that sets them apart from others, under the following headings:

 - Clinical excellence (encompassing technical proficiency, consistently reliable clinical judgement and wisdom, and skill in communicating with patients, their relatives and colleagues)